-Cox & Kings offers a selection of luxury group tours to Morocco, from general interest tours to culinary itineraries, expert-led art tours and journeys specifically tailored to single travellers.
+Cox & Kings offers a selection of luxury group tours to Morocco, from general interest tours to culinary itineraries, expert-led art tours and journeys specifically tailored to Solo travellers.
 Every step of the itinerary is arranged for you so you can enjoy a hassle-free holiday in the company of like-minded travellers.

 Furthermore, our groups are small at no more than 25 people, making the tour more relaxed and manageable and allowing you to get the most out of your time in Morocco.